 The guilt or shame around wastefulness that we sometimes feel when decluttering is a burden that we need to let go of.
 It doesn’t serve us to regret past decisions but instead I, myself, try to look to the future.
 That future is brighter, calmer, with more space for joy and opportunity when I’m not struggling to manage my home and the stuff in it.

 Be kind to yourself, be positive, take power over your stuff instead of letting your stuff hold power over you.
-Learn from past mistakes, gift your wanted clutter to others for whom it won’t be clutter.
+Learn from past mistakes, gift your unwanted clutter to others for whom it won’t be clutter.
 Decluttering takes confidence, practice and trial and error.
 It’s not always easy but, in my opinion, it’s always worth it!

 Janney Talbot